 This Dissertation is brought to you for free and open access by Knowledge Repository @ IUP.
 It has been accepted for inclusion in Theses and Dissertations (All) by an authorized administrator of Knowledge Repository @ IUP.
 For more information, please contact cclouser@iup.edu, sara.parme@iup.edu.

-MANAGEMENT PRACTICES OF STUDENT-RUN BROADCAST RADIO STATIONS: A NATIONAL REVIEW OF CONTEMPORARY COLLEGE RADIO
+MANAGEMENT PRACTICES OF STUDENT-RUN BROADCAST RADIO STATIONS: A NATIONAL REVIEW OF CONTEMPORARY COLLEGE RADIO in Partial Fulfillment of the

 A Dissertation